gmph/gmph.github.io/_drafts/2015-08-09-mentalhealth.md

 Mental health disorders have affected me and the people around me which I care about most for some time.
 It's something I have only talked about with a few people, but I feel like we (all of us) need to discuss these issues more widely.
 I'm going to talk about my experiences of mental health issues and my understanding of how important these issues and their treatment is today.

-I'll split this article into four parts so you can find what you're looking for:
+I'll split this article into four parts so you can find what you're looking for, and avoid what may be triggring:

 1. [My Experience of Depression and Anxiety](#experience)
 2. [You're Not Alone, and Here's Why](#notalone)